 and Sheila.Odden@gmail.com for more information

-Oliver also greets you and says to keep scrolling down for more past puppy pictures!
+Oliver greets you and says to keep scrolling down for more past puppy pictures!

 Check this out!
 A yorkie Bowtique!
-Maddie, the 2019 St. Paul Winter Carnival Canine Queen whom Sheila purchased from me, models two of her adorable creations.
+Maddie, the 2019 St. Paul Winter Carnival Canine Queen whom Sheila purchased from me, models one of her adorable creations.

 Maddie, also the St. Paul Winter Carnival Canine Queen for 2019, models one of Sheila's creations.
 Maddie also appeared on the cover of City Pages, for Mpls. spring 2022.
 She is the granddaughter of Dazzle on my Ladies page.

 All of my puppies are in their new homes now for the Holidays.